 Here is a helpful trick to remember realize vs. realise in your writing.

-Realise and realize are alternate spellings of the same verb.
+Realise and realize are alternative spellings of the same verb.

 - Realize should be used with American audiences.